JAlcocerT/JAlcocerT/content/blog/dev-py-reflex.md

 For Streamlit I got to know this very [simple hardcoded user/pwd authentication](https://github.com/JAlcocerT/Streamlit-MultiChat/blob/main/Streamlit_Pages/Auth_functions.py).

-Which I developed for [the Aissistant here](https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main/Z_Auth_Ways) and explained at this post of [features under a wall](https://jalcocert.github.io/JAlcocerT/streamlit-is-cool/#features-under-a-wall)

 ![Simple Streamlit Auth](/blog_img/apps/streamlit/ST_AuthFunction.png)

+That was not the only way, as seen with [the AIssistant here](https://github.com/JAlcocerT/Streamlit-AIssistant/tree/main/Z_Auth_Ways) and explained at this post of [features under a wall](https://jalcocert.github.io/JAlcocerT/streamlit-is-cool/#features-under-a-wall):

+1. Mailerlite: handles email verification
+2. Google Sheets *filled via FormBricks*, no email verif

-Is it possible to have something similar to that with Reflex?
+> Is it possible to have something similar to that with Reflex?

 It seems that Reflex supports [few authentication methods](https://reflex.dev/docs/authentication/authentication-overview/):

-* [Captcha](https://github.com/masenf/reflex-google-recaptcha-v2) as seen [here](https://jalcocert.github.io/JAlcocerT/encryption-101/#pow-captcha), there are alternatives
+if you need a [Captcha](https://github.com/masenf/reflex-google-recaptcha-v2) as seen [here](https://jalcocert.github.io/JAlcocerT/encryption-101/#pow-captcha), there are alternatives!

 ### Reflex x Mailerlite